 Now it is well to point out how “Shelridge” got its official name.
 Along in the late Fifties at a board meeting the question of a name arose.
 Completely out of the blue, a hand went up and a now unknown voice entered the discussion: “We’re half in Shelby and half in Ridgeway, why not call it Shelridge?”
 (In fact, the town line runs down the exact center of the course.)

 SHELRIDGE FINALLY HAS AN OFFICAL CLUBHOUSE...AND AN 18 HOLE CHAMPIONSHIP GOLF COURSE

 Over the years the devotion of locals kept things afloat with the help of bank notes, bond sales and mortgages.
 Leaders kept their faith.
 The golf course gradually matured and $25,000 was spent on a large dairy barn to make it into the permanent clubhouse.
 In the 1960s Bob Gelder (a 4-time president) joined with attorney and former president Duane Johnson to propose the expansion to 18 holes.
-They found members squeamish as of that date, but 20 years later the goal was achieved when Pro George Moore found, a willing contractor in the south.
-For $50,000 he carved out the “black nine” which has become pretty, playable, popular and sometimes punishing.
+They found members squeamish as of that date, but 20 years later the goal was achieved when Pro George Moore found a willing contractor in the south.
+For $50,000 he carved out the “back nine” which has become pretty, playable, popular and sometimes punishing.

 SHELRIDGE AFTER ALMOST 55 YEARS